-The trailhead for Mystic Beach on the highway which is why we missed it the first time.
-The trailhead is actually located at the China Beach day-use area, which is clearly marked on the highway.
-There are no signs for Mystic Beach, though.
+There are no signs for Mystic Beach on the highway which is why we missed it the first time.
+The trailhead is actually located at the China Beach day-use area — that’s clearly marked on the highway.
 The parking lot for Mystic Beach is the first, almost immediate right after turning off the highway into the China Beach day-use area.
 We practically leapt with happiness at having finally found the trailhead.
 It was almost 8 o’clock and we had an hour and a half before sunset.

 The 2km hike to Mystic Beach

 The hike to Mystic Beach is two kilometers long and took about 45 minutes.
 There are outhouses at the beginning and end of the trail, but none in between.
 We set off in high spirits, Jacob packing our huge backpack and me with our cameras and safety equipment.
-The trail heads straight into the forest and zigzags through mazes of roots and mud.
-The path was difficult to follow, with many trails forking before meeting again.
+The trail headed straight into the forest and zigzagged through mazes of roots and mud.
+The path was difficult to follow and had many trails that forked before meeting again.
 I forged ahead, hoping we weren’t becoming hopelessly lost.
 Thankfully, there were many small boardwalks along the way that reassured us we were following the trail.

-The Mystic Beach trail runs parallel to the highway for about one kilometer and goes through a forest full of thin, creaky trees.
+The Mystic Beach trail ran parallel to the highway for about one kilometer and went through a forest full of thin, creaky trees.
 Coupled with the fading light, groaning trees, and warnings of wolves in the area, we were on edge for most of the two kilometers.
 Despite that, we couldn’t help but appreciate the beauty of the trail.

-A suspension bridge marks the (almost) halfway point, spanning over Pete Wolfe Creek and swaying slightly as we walked across.
-After the suspension bridge, the trail, leaving the highway, descended deeper into the forest.
-We crossed numerous boardwalks and navigated many roots, which became increasingly tiresome as we grew weary.
-The previous week of heavy physical activity was seriously affecting us.
+A suspension bridge marked the (almost) halfway point; it spanned over Pete Wolfe Creek and swayed slightly as we walked across.
+After the suspension bridge, the trail left the highway and descended deeper into the forest.
+We crossed numerous boardwalks and navigated many roots which became increasingly tiresome as we grew weary.
+The previous week of heavy physical activity seriously affected us!

 Arriving on Mystic Beach

-The trail deposited us onto a beach full of everything from head-sized rocks to tiny pebbles, with no archway anywhere to be seen.
-Dark rocks stretched in either direction, with the Instagram-famous swing far to our left.
+The trail deposited us onto a beach full of rocks ranging in size from heads to tiny pebbles.
+No archway or white beaches were anywhere to be seen.
+Dark rocks stretched in either direction and the Instagram-famous swing was far to our left.
 The beach was already dotted with tents hugging the forest, just as we’d thought it would be.

 Setting up camp